chinesedfan/codejam/README.md

 - [Codejam Tools](http://a2oj.com/CodeJamTools/), used to find all [personal history](http://a2oj.com/CodeJamTools/Contestant.jsp?Nickname=chinesedfan)
 - [Codejam Statistics](https://www.go-hero.net/jam/), used to find solutions for 2008-2017
 - [Codejam Portal](https://vstrimaitis.github.io/google_codejam_stats/#/), better portal than the offical archive page, and is open source
+- [Google Code Jam Archive](https://zibada.guru/gcj/), all of the 185 scoreboards, 679 problems, editorials, test data, and all of submitted code (3483170 total files) where it's still available.